Roy-lab/drmn_utils/feature_generation_tools/aggregateSignalMotifNet/README.md

 The produced list of mappings can then be used as input for signal aggregation in the format for aggregateSignalMotifNet above.
 The specific usage for this working example is:

 ```
-python matchMotifToGenePerTF2.py ../example_files/mouse_chr1_motif_example.txt ../example_fil    es/Mus_musculus.NCBIM37.67.TSS.txt 2500 2500 ../example_files/mouse_chr1_example.txt
+python matchMotifToGenePerTF2.py ../example_files/mouse_chr1_motif_example.txt ../example_files/Mus_musculus.NCBIM37.67.TSS.txt 2500 2500 ../example_files/mouse_chr1_example.txt
 ```

 The mapping is done according to a defined upstream and downstream window relative to a gene TSS site.
 This window can be asymetric.
 A motif site within the defined window will be mapped to that respective gene.
-Note genes and motifs are in general multi-way mapped because a given motif site may fall within the specified TSS window of multiple genes,.
+Note genes and motifs are in general multi-way mapped because a given motif site may fall within the specified TSS window of multiple genes.